FRE4020 : From Cannibals to Kin: Global Encounters in French and Francophone Travel Writing

 Teaching Rationale And Relationship

-The Module’s primary corpus is to meet all Knowledge Outcomes by enabling students to engage with travel writing that challenges generic categories and which emerges from a number of critical fields - including anthropology, autobiography, politics, poetry, cultural theory.
+The Module’s primary corpus will meet all Knowledge Outcomes by enabling students to engage with travel writing that challenges generic categories and which emerges from a number of critical fields - including political philosophy, anthropology, cultural geography, environmental science and autobiography.
 Students will read extracts each week from one travel writer.
+Students studying French will read in the original language.
+Translations will be provided for those students from other schools within HASS.

 Scheduled Learning and Teaching Activities:

-1) Module talk with orient students and facilitate their awareness of the need for independent learning, self-reflection and introduce them to the module themes and objectives.
+1) Module talk to orient students and facilitate their awareness of the need for independent learning, self-reflection and to introduce them to the module themes and objectives.
 (KO1)

-2) Lecture Materials: Lectures will provide students with contextual information in order to support their independent reading for the themed session.
+2) Lecture Materials: Lectures will model academic presentation for students, situate the significance of cultural materials, and provide critical and contextual information in order to support independent reading for the themed session.
 (KO1, KO2, KO6)

 3) Weekly 2-hour seminars will provide students with opportunity to discuss their guided research and work with peers to develop their critical thinking and ideas.
 (KO1-7, IS1-6)

-4) Fieldwork: Students will be guided in the use of the dérive to explore the city centre of Newcastle.
+4) Fieldwork: Students will be guided in methods of dérive to explore the city centre of Newcastle.
 Working in small groups, they will choose a theme from the course and focus on this aspect as they walk through the city.
-As a group they will then reflect on this method, and design a presentation based on their experience.
-This activity is designed to put into practice certain key conceptual tropes around travel and travel writing.
+As a group they will then reflect on this method, and design individual blogs based on their experience.
+This activity is designed to put into practice important conceptual tropes around travel and travel writing.
 (KO2, KO3, IS1, IS2, IS4)

 5) Workshops: These will enable students to raise questions and gain skills in relation to essay planning and writing.
 (KO3, KO5, IS1–5)